DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Introduction

 To obtain candidates in individual exposures, we first need to build a source catalog for each exposure.
 The source catalog usually comes from two approaches: (1) a catalog detected from a difference image, which is the difference between a science image and a template image, or (2) a comparison between the catalog of a new science exposure and an existing reference catalog.
 The first method requires clean difference images and high-quality point-spread-function (PSF) modeling, while the second method is more often used in high density regions as the blending between objects can affect the image subtraction and PSF measurement.
-Here we choose the first approach because the sky area to be studied usually has low/medium source density -- the blending effect is small, and thus the difference images and catalogs are relatively clean, as the background subtraction and PSF modeling are less affected than in high stellar density regions.
-We will revisit this topic when analyzing Galactic Bulge data (Section \ref{sec:bulge}).
+Here we choose the first approach because the sky area to be studied usually has \rr1{low source density (compared to high density regions such as the bulge of a nearby galaxy or the Milky Way)}.
+Therefore, the blending effect is small, and the difference images and catalogs are relatively clean, as the background subtraction and PSF modeling are less affected than in high stellar density regions.
+We revisit this topic when analyzing Galactic Bulge data (Section \ref{sec:bulge}).

 Typical image subtraction algorithms include Alard-Lupton~\citep[AL;][]{Alard1998} and Zackay-Ofek-Gal-Yam~\citep[ZOGY;][]{Zackay2016}.
 To obtain a difference image in the AL algorithm, a template (reference) image is convolved with a kernel model (approximated by basis functions) to match a science image, whereas in the ZOGY algorithm, the science image and the template are convolved with the template's PSF and the science image's PSF, respectively, with a decorrelation of noise.
-Both algorithms are available in the LSST Science Pipelines software, and the default method is AL. The AL algorithm has better performance when the template PSF is sharper than that of the science image.
-In this work we use AL and carefully select exposures for building the template based on their seeing and depth.
+Both algorithms are available in the LSST Science Pipelines software. \rr1{ In this work we use AL because it is the default method in the software.
+We select exposures for building the template based on their seeing and depth, because AL has better performance when the template PSF is sharper than that of the science image.
+In the future we will also test ZOGY, and we will explore more recent algorithms~\citep[e.g.,][]{Hu2022}. }

 After performing source detection on each difference image, we classify the sources and select out candidates that likely correspond to real objects -- the so called ``Real/Bogus classification'' \citep[R/B;][]{Bloom2012}, as a first pass of source selection to reduce the burden placed on brokers downstream.
 Various types of artifacts and noise can contaminate the sources detected in difference images.
 In recent years, researchers have been using machine learning (ML) algorithms to remove bogus detections, because those ML algorithms are able to perform R/B based on multiple features extracted from observations, without exactly knowing the causes of artifacts and the correlations between those artifacts.
 As a result, those algorithms can efficiently reduce the data dimensionality and the human effort required for carrying out R/B. But note, most of those algorithms require images and/or catalogs from \emph{multiple} exposures, and ideally a labeled dataset for training/learning before the actual classification.